yaushing/dsa/README.md

 # This will be my DSA application
-# credits to khan academy, googlefont, fontawesome
+# credits to Khan Academy, Googlefont, Fontawesome, Bootstrap

 font-family: 'Give You Glory', cursive;